dzuizz/cp-templates/README.md

     - Dial's                                   // to be implemented
     - Shortest Path Faster Algorithm (SPFA)    // to be implemented
 - Trees
+    - Basic tree template with parent array
+    - Calculate Diameter of Tree
     - Lowest Common Ancestor (LCA)             // to be implemented
     - Heavy Light Decomposition (HLD)          // to be implemented
     - Centroid Decomposition                   // to be implemented
-    - Calculate Diameter of Tree
 - Dynamic Programming Speed-ups
     - Knuth Optimization                       // to be implemented
 - Algebra